anpham6/squared/README.md

     });
 </script>
 ```
+The primary function "parseDocument" can be called on multiple elements and multiple times per session.
+The application will continuously and progressively build into a single entity with combined shared resources.

 Library files are in the /dist folder.
-A minimum of *three* files are required to run Squared.
+A minimum of *three* files are required to run squared.

 1. squared
 2. squared-base